projectcalico/calico/docs/source/architecture.rst

 ~~~~~~~~~~~~

 etcd stores the data for the Calico network in a distributed, consistent,
-fault-tolerant manner (for cluster sizes of at least 3 etcd nodes).
-This set of
+fault-tolerant manner (for cluster sizes of at least three etcd nodes).
+This set
-properties ensures that the Calico network is always in a known-good state,
+of properties ensures that the Calico network is always in a known-good state,
-while allowing for some number of the machines hosting etcd to fail or become unreachable.
+while allowing for some number of the machines hosting etcd to fail or become
+unreachable.

 This distributed storage of Calico data also improves the ability of the Calico
 components to read from the database (which is their most common operation), as